 will receive a 25 percent refund, less non-refundable fees.
 No refunds for withdrawal

 other than for exceptional circumstances will be granted after the fourth week

 of classes.
 This policy does not apply to summer term 2 or summer term 3.

-Financial aid recipients who withdraw from the University may be required to repay all or a portion of the grants and loans received if University records do not document attendance in one or more courses for at least 60 percent of the days of the term (for terms with modules, such as summer terms, the term length is based on the span of all modules in which the student was enrolled at the time of withdrawal).
+Undergraduate and graduate financial aid recipients who officially or unofficially withdraw from the University may be required to repay all or a portion of the grants and loans based on the date of withdrawal or last date of attendance at an academically related activity as documented by University records, depending on whichever date more accurately reflects the student’s ceased attendance.
 The Office of Student Financial Aid is responsible for calculating amounts that must be repaid by the student.
 Before withdrawing, please read all of the information on this topic here.

 According to Florida Statutes 1010.03, each University is directed to exert every effort to collect all delinquent accounts, including utilizing a collection agency and restricting the release of transcripts, diplomas and other University services.
 Therefore, any student account with a balance more than 90 days past due is deemed eligible to be sent to collections.
 Once a student account is placed with a collection agency, the account will be assessed significant collection costs, up to 33.33 percent, in addition to the original account balance.